valenwave/Luminescence/Pages/AI/Computing/Computing.md

 Smartsheet is a project management application that includes a spreadsheet component.
 Smartsheet is a good choice for teams that need to collaborate on projects that involve data analysis.
 The best online spreadsheet application for you will depend on your specific needs.
 If you need a free and easy-to-use option, Google Sheets or Microsoft Excel Online are good choices.
 If you need a more powerful spreadsheet application with a wider range of features, Zoho Sheet or Airtable may be a better option.
 If you need a spreadsheet application that is part of a larger project management system, Smartsheet may be a good choice.

+## Tell me about Microsoft's Copilot

+Microsoft Copilot comes in two flavors:

+Microsoft Copilot for Microsoft 365: This is a paid add-on subscription service that integrates with various Microsoft 365 applications like Word, Excel, PowerPoint, Outlook, and Teams.
+It leverages AI to assist users with tasks within these applications.
+For instance, Copilot can help with:

+Rewriting and generating text based on user prompts.
+Summarizing content from emails and highlighting viewpoints of participants in a thread.
+Suggesting content for presentations based on upcoming meetings.
+Transcribing meetings and providing summaries for those joining late.
+Drafting emails with varying tones and lengths based on user input.
+Microsoft Copilot Pro: This is a separate product available through the Microsoft Store for $20.
+It's designed for creative applications and seems to be independent of Microsoft 365.
+Copilot Pro offers features like:

+Access to faster AI image generation with priority access to powerful AI models.
+Ability to use Copilot in select Microsoft 365 apps (requires a separate Microsoft 365 subscription).
+Here are some additional points to consider:

+Both Copilot for Microsoft 365 and Copilot Pro are relatively new products, launched in February 2023.
+There are mixed reviews about Copilot Pro's stability, with some users experiencing crashes during image generation.